ZerdBG3/RAW/Features.md

 * Removes Bonus Action Cost from Jump and the Movement Cost is the same as the distance travelled
 * Gives a Walk passive to players that allows them to toggle between walking and running for cinematic and roleplay purposes (as requested by fmarzullo)

-#### Due to an issue with disabling this option, the following change is always present, even if the option is disabled.
+#### Due to an issue with disabling this option, the following changes are always present, even if the option is disabled.
 You can simply not use those actions if you don't want them (AI won't have them)
 * Introduces Distract and Dodge as actions to player characters and summons
+* Unarmed Attack is always available, even when wielding weapons

 ## Downed ⚙️ `downed`
 * Healing a downed character allows them to play their turn normally